-In 2022, the Inc. Village of Farmingdale continued to implement a water conservation program in order to minimize any unnecessary water use.
-Pumpage for 2022 was 4.2 percent more than in 2021.
-This may be the result of higher than average temperatures during the summer months and lower than average precipitation throughout the year.
+In 2023, the Inc. Village of Farmingdale continued to implement a water conservation program in order to minimize any unnecessary water use.
+Pumpage for 2023 was 1.2 percent less than in 2022.
+This may be the result of the Village's water conservation program and much higher levels of precipitation in 2023 than 2022, especially in the summer months.